Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description states a specific verb ('Search'), resource ('indexed podcast episodes'), and scope ('by keyword or show name'), and explicitly mentions the output ('show/episode GUIDs needed for transcript retrieval').
-This clearly distinguishes from siblings like 'get_latest_episodes' or 'search_episodes_by_topic'.
+The description uses a specific verb ('Search'), states the resource ('indexed podcast episodes'), and specifies scope ('by keyword or show name').
+It clearly distinguishes from siblings like search_episodes_by_topic by emphasizing keyword/show-based search, and highlights the end purpose (returning GUIDs for transcript retrieval).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.